-The success of our business depends primarily on the number and size of purchase orders from our customers, primarily biopharmaceutical companies, life science research companies, contract research organizations ("CROs"), contract development and manufacturing organizations ("CDMOs"), in vitro diagnostics franchises, and academic and government research institutions, for our products.
+The success of our business depends primarily on the number and size of purchase orders from our customers, primarily biopharmaceutical companies, life science research companies, CROs, CDMOs, in vitro diagnostics franchises, and academic and government research institutions, for our products.
 Over the past several years, we have benefited from an increased demand for our products as a result of the continued growth of the global biologics and diagnostics market segments, increasing research and development budgets of our customers and greater degree of outsourcing by our customers.
 A slowing or reversal of any of these trends could have a significant adverse effect on the demand for our products.